-- As mentioned above, fast-limit averaging means that motional averaging is complete at times which are relevant for the experiment.
-The effect of fast-motional averaging can be described by tensor matrices with elements changed compared to the rigid case, hence also anisotropy and asymmetry parameter change.
-Two general cases can be distinguished: - All three eigenvalues are decreased by a common factor which is called order parameter S. Then also the anisotropy is reduced by the same factor; the asymmetry parameter stays constant.
-The variable D_0 in the functions from above is then replaced by the residual dipolar coupling $D{\text{res}} = S \cdot D_0$.
-Relevant examples are uniaxial rotation or rotational jumps between 3 or more equally distributed and populated sites. - The tensor eigenvalues change during the averaging process in different manner.
-Then the introduction of a single order parameter will not provide an adequate description of the situation, anisotropy and asymmetry parameter change non-trivially and a new function has to be used.
-As an example, consider the above case of 2-site jumps: The function $C_m^{\rm IS}$ had to be replaced by $C_m^{\text{IS-j}}$.
-This means that the asymmetry is reduced, but at the same time the asymmetry parameter increases from 0 (case of C_m^{IS}) to 3/5 (case of $C_m^{\text{IS-j}}$).
+As mentioned above, fast-limit averaging means that motional averaging is complete at times which are relevant for the experiment.
+The effect of fast-motional averaging can be described by tensor matrices with elements changed compared to the rigid case, hence also the anisotropy and asymmetry parameter change.
+Two general cases can be distinguished.

+- All three eigenvalues are decreased by a common factor which is called order parameter S. Then, the anisotropy is also reduced by the same factor; the asymmetry parameter stays constant.
+Variable D0 in the functions from above is then replaced by the residual dipolar coupling D{res} = S · D0.
+Relevant examples are uniaxial rotation or rotational jumps between three or more equally distributed and populated sites. - The tensor eigenvalues change during the averaging process in a different manner.
+Then the introduction of a single-order parameter will not provide an adequate description of the situation, anisotropy and asymmetry parameter change non-trivially, and a new function has to be used.
+As an example, consider the above case of two-site jumps.
+The function $C_m^{\rm IS}$ had to be replaced by $C_m^{\rm IS-j}$.
+This means that the asymmetry is reduced, but at the same time the asymmetry parameter increases from 0 (case of $C_m^{\rm IS}$) to 3/5 (case of $C_m^{\rm IS-j}$).
 Thus, the tensor principal values of one case can no longer be represented as common multiples of the principal values of the other.